gitthermal/docs/how-to-contribute/index.md

 Welcome, whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the Thermal community.

-There are many ways in which you can contribute, beyond writing code.
-The goal of this document is to provide a high-level overview of how you can get involved.
+There are many ways in which you can contribute, beyond writing code, by logging bugs, submitting pull requests, reporting issues, and creating suggestions.

 ## Reporting Issues